 At Live Conscious, we believe that each aspect of our body is connected with one another, so when we support and improve one area, another is also benefiting.
 Music goes a long way to reduce stress and help physically recover from pain relief.
-Live Conscious' Beyond Greens can take it a step further by helping you maintain that energy and healthy immune system to complement that recovery.
+As mentioned in Forbes, Live Conscious' Beyond Greens can take it a step further by helping you maintain that energy and healthy immune system to complement that recovery.

 Formulated with echinacea, Rhodiola, milk thistle, probiotics, and four varieties of powerful mushrooms, Beyond Greens is a simplified way to get your daily boost of potent nutrition.
 Designed to keep your immune system at its strongest, you'll feel ready for the next stage in your journey.

 6. Enhances Exercise